knod/temp/README.md

 - `Pause` by clicking on the words in the reading bar.
 - `Resume` by clicking on the words in the reading bar again.
-- Change your reading speed by entering a new number on the left.
+- Change your reading speed using settings available from a gear icon on the left.

 - - - - -